deuill/webhook-gateway/pkg/destination/xmpp/README.md

 authentication.

-The `recipients` option defines a space-separated list of user or MUC JIDs to distribute messages to; MUC JIDs in particular can have a resource part set, which helps differentiate between different gateways on the same service.
+The `recipients` option defines a space-separated list of user or MUC JIDs to distribute messages to; MUC JIDs in particular *must* have a resource part set, which is interpreted as the nick to use for the room.
 It is required that this option contains at least one valid JID.

 The `no-tls` option disables TLS and attempts to connect via a plain-text socket, if set to `true`.
 Noted that most XMPP servers will not allow clients to authenticate if encryption is completely